schedldave/AOS/README.md

 # AOS-LFR: A light-field renderer for airborne light fields.

 A light-field renderer for airborne light fields.
+You'll find more details in the [LFR folder](LFR)!

-This repository contains updates and improvements for the LFR module of [JKU's AOS](https://github.com/JKU-ICG/AOS) repository.
+This repository contains updates and improvements for the LFR module of [JKU-ICG/AOS](https://github.com/JKU-ICG/AOS) repository.
-Note that the original [JKU's AOS](https://github.com/JKU-ICG/AOS) repository contains several modules, whereas this repo just focuses on light-field rendering.
+Note that the original [JKU-ICG/AOS](https://github.com/JKU-ICG/AOS) repository contains several modules, whereas this repo just focuses on light-field rendering.
 The algorithms are implemented with C++ and Python code.

 🐛🐞 This repository also contains experimental features and thus might be buggy or broken.
-If you are looking for something stable, use [JKU's AOS](https://github.com/JKU-ICG/AOS)!
+If you are looking for something stable, use [JKU-ICG/AOS](https://github.com/JKU-ICG/AOS)!

 🆕 For a list of updates see the [changelog](LFR/README.md#changelog).